Skip to content

 VII.
 Integrity

-Communication is a tool to develop better understanding, cooperation and sense of security among managers and employees, in achieving the objectives of the organisation.
+Communication is a tool to develop better understanding, cooperation and a sense of security among managers and employees, in achieving the objectives of the organisation.
 To achieve this, integrity is necessary.
-It makes easy to fulfil the objective of the organisation.
+It makes it easy to fulfil the objective of the organisation.
 Every message has to pass through different levels, for example:

 1. General Manager